The Wellness Economy Is Maturing — and the Pressure Is Landing on HR

 The most significant trend for 2026 is the death of activity-based metrics.
 Counting gym visits and app downloads tells you nothing about whether your investment is working.
 Progressive organizations are shifting to outcome measurement: changes in health risk factors, reductions in avoidable claims, improvements in engagement, and decreases in turnover among at-risk populations.

 This requires better data infrastructure and a willingness to be honest about what is and isn’t working.
+Most organizations aren’t there yet.
+The ones that are have a significant advantage.

 What This Means for Your Strategy